academictorrents/academictorrents-docs/docs/api.md

 ```

-The API fields for uploading a entry to Academic Torrents are shown below.
+The API fields for uploading an entry to Academic Torrents are shown below.
 To upload a file you must send a POST request to https://academictorrents.com/apiv2/entry with the following parameters as well as your API Key.

 ```